 The Francis E. Fowler IV Center for Ocean and Climate at WHOI—a flagship program of WHOI’s President and Director—is designed to unlock the full potential of the world’s premier independent ocean research organization to address climate change, drive technology development, and advance scientific knowledge and public understanding of the global ocean and its effects on our climate, atmosphere, and weather.

-Mr. Fowler has bequeathed his entire $25 million estate to establishing in perpetuity this new research center at WHOI.
-He has also made a gift of $3 million to immediately launch the center.
+Mr. Fowler has bequeathed his entire $25 million estate to establishing in perpetuity this new research center at WHOI, with $3 million of this amount given to immediately launch the center.

 Mr. Fowler, who was an international businessman and entrepreneur by occupation, was fortunate enough to be able to spend a great deal of his free time on the water.
 At age 5, he was introduced to the ocean at a beautiful beach in La Jolla, California and never looked back.
 Whether it was sailing, swimming, surfing, fishing, kayaking, scuba diving, power boating, water skiing, or flying seaplanes, he spent a good deal of his recreational time either in the water, on the water, or above the water.
 In the year 2000, he flew to New Zealand and contracted to have an eighty-five-foot custom sailboat built, which he then sailed around the world one and a half times.
 After years of research, adventure, and discovery in the many oceans of the planet, he grew to love the seas and the creatures that live in and around them.